Sabihuddin Ahmed: Career

 He joined the profession in 1972, working under his maternal uncle Khalid M. Ishaq.
 He was a founder member of the Human Rights Commission of Pakistan (HRCP) and its first vice chairperson for Sindh.

-Judge

-Sindh High Court

 Ahmed was elevated to the bench on 11 January 1997.
 He resigned from the HRCP at that time.
 During the same year, he gave a landmark judgement regarding monetary compensation to a detenu in a habeas corpus petition.

-Supreme Court of Pakistan

 He was elevated to the Supreme Court during the regime of President Pervez Musharraf but refused to take oath under the Provisional Constitutional Order (PCO).
 Once a democratic government was restored, he took the oath and served from September 19, 2008, until his death on April 18, 2009.

-Death

-He died of a brain hemorrhage on 19 April 2009 in Karachi.